In the Office of Policy and Management this class is accountable for administering the programs and operations of all sections of the agency.

 MINIMUM QUALIFICATIONS - SPECIAL EXPERIENCE

-Two (2) years of the General Experience must have been in a managerial/administrative capacity.
+Two (2) years of the General Experience must have been in a managerial/administrative or supervisory capacity.

-Note: Managerial/administrative capacity is defined as formulating program goals and objectives, developing and implementing program procedures, initiating program policies and developing and maintaining the budget.
-For state employees, this is interpreted at or above the level of Fiscal/Administrative Manager 2 or Principal Budget Specialist.
+For state employees this experience is interpreted at the level of a Fiscal/Administrative Manager 2 or Principal Budget Specialist.

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED

-2. A Master's degree in business or public administration may be substituted for one (1) additional year of the General Experience.
+A Master's degree in business administration or public administration may be substituted for one (1) additional year of the General Experience.

 JOB CLASS DESIGNATION